Using OpenPGP keys with ssh

 export PATH="$HOME/bin:$PATH"

-In a new shell (or after source .bashrc) which gpg should point to $HOME/bin/gpg.
-You can check by
+In a new shell (or after source .bashrc), which gpg should point to $HOME/bin/gpg; check it with:

 $ gpg --version